atpritam/project-collab-app/README.md

 Nudge is a sophisticated project collaboration platform designed to streamline team workflows and enhance productivity through intuitive project management tools.
 This full-stack application provides teams with a centralized workspace to create, track, and complete projects with ease.

+**Accounts created with email/password require activation before login.
+You can sign up with Google or GitHub for instant verification.**

 ## ✨ Key Features

 - **Project Management**: Create, edit, and organize projects